sihawken/dockerized_vm_tools/README.md

 - `sudo chmod +x Start_Virt-Manager.sh`
 - `./Start_Virt-Manager.sh`

+An example XML file can be found at example_xml/win10_rtx3060_muxless.xml, which is the configuration I personally use.

 XML editing is not functional at this time in Virt-Manager for reasons I cannot determine.
 However, there is another script that will allow you to edit an xml file via the nano editor.

 ### Virsh Edit XML